wiremock/wiremock.org/_site/docs/proxying.md

 ## Proxying to a target server that requires client certificate authentication

-WireMock's proxy client will send a client certificate if the target service requires it and a trust store containing the certificate is
+If the target service requires it, WireMock's proxy client sends a client certificate, and a trust store containing the certificate is
 configured:

 ```java